piton-package-manager/docs/README.md

 - Piton keeps track of your development dependecies
 - Piton keeps track of production dependecies
 - Piton allows you to define project specific scripts (for testing, deploying, etc.)
+- Piton integrates with Gitlab, Github, and Jira bug trackers

 ## Getting Started